 - Two years of undergraduate courses in Geography, specializing in Urban Studies

 - An Advanced Diploma in Geographic Information Systems (GIS)

 - A B.C.
 Provincial Instructor Diploma (PID)

-My leisure activities include long distance running and attending classes at Rocky Point CrossFit.
+My leisure activities include long distance running and working out at Rocky Point CrossFit.

 I also enjoy attending technical conferences and events such as GoGeomatics Socials and the Vancouver eLearning Meetup.
-I also serve on the steering committee of the Vancouver GIS Users Group and volunteer with Special Olympics BC, Burnaby.
+A couple of my favourite activities: serving on the Steering Committee of the Vancouver GIS Users Group and volunteering with Special Olympics BC, Burnaby.